nanvix/benchmarks/README.md

 What is This Repository About?
 -------------------------------

-In this repository you will find some examples of user applications for the Nanvix Operating System.
+In this repository you will find some microbenhcmarks for the Nanvix Operating System.
 All examples are meant to run in the `Nanvix Multikernel v1.0-beta.3` release.
-Currently, the following applications are featured:
+Currently, the following microbenchmarks are featured:

-* rmem-benchmark: reads/writes data sequentially from/to remote memory.
+* rmem-benchmark: reads/writes data sequentially from/to the remote memory.

 Build Instructions
 ----------------------